lambduli/minilog/WRITEUP.md

 For more information on real-world implementation of logic programming langauges see [Warren Abstract Machine](https://en.wikipedia.org/wiki/Warren_Abstract_Machine).

-> This write up expects the reader to have been exposed to a language like Prolog.
-No advance knowledge of Prolog or logic programming is required - only a level that can be obtained in a couple hours on the internet.
+> This write up expects the reader to have been exposed to a language like [Prolog](https://en.wikipedia.org/wiki/Prolog).
+No advance knowledge of Prolog or logic programming is required - only a level that can be obtained in a couple of hours on the internet.

 ----